storm-devs/storm-engine/tools/blender-an-import/README.md

 ### Remark about Windows
-There is an easier way for Windows users - you can drag file with the model to the file ``parse-an.cmd`` and results will be saved in the model folder
+There is an easier way for Windows users - you can drag file with animation to the file ``parse-an.cmd`` and results will be saved in animation folder

 ## Blender Plugin Installation
 ```